-Charles Supapodok has over 15 years’ experience as an analyst and trader, with over seven years’ experience as a silver expert.
+Charles Supapodok has over 15 years’ experience as an analyst and trader, with over seven years’ experience as an expert in the silver market.
 He started out as an equities analyst with Deutsche Bank in Bangkok before joining Credit Suisse First Boston in New York as an analyst in the M&A department.
 Subsequently he worked for several years as an equities analyst in Bangkok, covering stocks traded on the Stock Exchange of Thailand.
+In this interview, Charles Supapodok, introduces the Artemis Silver Fund.

 - A fund specifically targeting the silver market is a new and interesting concept.
 Could you elaborate on the case for silver and for the Artemis Silver Fund?